A Lesson to Learn: KBS Fashion Group Limited (KBSF)

-KBS Fashion Group Limited (NASDAQ:KBSF) went up by 4.64% from its latest closing price compared to the recent 1-year high of $5.83.
-The company’s stock price has collected 12.68% of gains in the last five trading sessions.
-Press Release reported on 06/22/21 that KBSF enters into Employment Agreement with Sun Lei, its Chief Executive Officer
+KBS Fashion Group Limited (NASDAQ:KBSF) went up by 10.54% from its latest closing price compared to the recent 1-year high of $5.83.
+The company’s stock price has collected 2.00% of gains in the last five trading sessions.
+Press Release reported 1 hour ago that KBS Fashion Group Limited Announces First Half of 2021 Financial Results

 Is It Worth Investing in KBS Fashion Group Limited (NASDAQ :KBSF) Right Now?